-The Benefits of Restorative Justice for Victims and OffendersThursday 19th November 2020
+The benefits of Restorative Justice for victims and offenders

-This week is Restorative Justice Week 2020, which aims to spread the word about how RJ can be used in a wide range of contexts.
+This week is Restorative Justice Week 2020, which aims to spread the word about how restorative justice can be used in a wide range of contexts.

-RJ is where people who have been harmed and people who have caused that harm communicate with each other, whether that’s in face-to-face, facilitated meetings, writing letters, or something else.
+Restorative justice is where people who have been harmed and people who have caused that harm communicate with each other, whether that’s in face-to-face facilitated meetings, writing letters or something else.

-In today’s post, we’re going to outline 5 of the benefits of RJ for victims of crime and offenders.
+In today’s post, we’re going to outline 5 of the benefits of restorative justice for victims of crime and offenders.

 Victims of crime will often suffer with symptoms of anxiety, depression, and post traumatic stress disorder.
 There can be lots of reasons for this but, in many cases, it can be because they’re scared that they will be a victim of crime again and that the offender is still wanting to cause them harm.